amyawu/CEN3031-Project/README.md

 As a researcher, I would like the user to be able to store relevant information regarding health or demographic data that may be useful for tracking of health status.

+As an app user, I would like to be able to store several images at a time so that I don't waste time uploading them one at a time.

 ## Future stories to implement